ADSP22-WhyDoesNoOneCycleHere/simra-visualizations-server/doc/SETUP_UBUNTU.md

 sudo java -jar ./graphhopper/graphhopper-web-5.3.jar server ./graphhopper/config.yml
 ```

-_Notice: Starting the service can take a while as it will create a graph inside `graph-cache/`._
+4. **Make sure the server has completely started before populating the db.
+This may take a while as it will create a graph inside `graph-cache/`.**

 ## Initial database population